 • Sunrooms.

-ENERGY STAR also suggests using mini-splits in houses with unique challenges, including:
+ENERGY STAR also advises using mini-splits in homes with atypical challenges, such as:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Expensive central heat, either as a result of high fuel expenses or low efficiency.
+• Costly central heat, either because of high fuel expenses or low efficiency.

 • Older houses that don’t have ductwork because of radiator or baseboard heat.

 In comparison to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy precise control over temps from room to room, as a result of zoned mini-split technology.
+You’ll also have exact control over settings from room to room, as a result of zoned mini-split technology.

 Our Professionals Can Handle All Your Mini-Split Installation Needs

-From helping you pick the ideal model to professionally installing it, our professionals at Phelps Heating & Cooling, Inc. can take care of all your mini-split installation needs.
-Call us at 270-358-3167 today to learn how a mini-split system can make your home cozier and to receive your free estimate!
+From helping you choose the ideal model to expertly installing it, our specialists at Phelps Heating & Cooling, Inc. can take care of all your mini-split installation needs.
+Call us at 270-358-3167 now to learn how a mini-split system can make your residence more comfortable and to receive your free estimate!